opensearch-project/documentation-website/_opensearch/supported-field-types/nested.md

 }
 ```

-Now, if you run the same query to search for patients older than 75 AND smokers, nothing is returned, which is correct.
+Now if you run the same query to search for patients older than 75 AND smokers, nothing is returned, which is correct.

 ```json
 {